Fixing your finances during this health crisis

-Money experts say they need to take control: contacting their creditors for help.
+Money experts say they need to take control by contacting their creditors for help.

 Federal officials say credit card companies have to help people out right now.

-You can ask to have payments deferred for a few months, have late charged waived, or even refunded.
+You can ask to have payments deferred for a few months, and have late charges waived or refunded.

 "Keep a pen and paper available, record anything that goes on with that conversation, make a note if you have an operator ID so you can go back and reference it if necessary," said Lavelle.

-Insurance companies are offering discounts too.
-Some are automatic—others you have to call for.
+Insurance companies are offering discounts, too.
+Some are automatic but others you have to call for.

 If your mortgage is a problem, you can ask for a forbearance or loan modification.